mwojnars/hypertag/docs/index.md

 ## Symbols

-All identifiers in Hypertag - of variables, tags, attributes - are case-sensitive.
+All identifiers in Hypertag - variables, tags, attributes - are case-sensitive.

 Names of tags and variables must match the following regular expression:
-`[a-zA-Z_][a-zA-Z0-9_]*` - a name that matches this pattern is called _regular_.
+`[a-zA-Z_][a-zA-Z0-9_]*` - every name that matches this pattern is called _regular_.

-Inside names of tag attributes in a tagged block (but not hypertag definition), a much broader set of characters is allowed.
+Inside names of tag attributes in a tagged block (but not hypertag definition), a broader set of characters is allowed.
-Basically, Hypertag supports the same format as defined for attributes in the XML (see the [_Name_](https://www.w3.org/TR/REC-xml/#NT-NameStartChar) production in the XML grammar), with the restriction that a colon `:` must not occur as the first nor the last character.
+Basically, Hypertag supports the same format as defined for attributes in the XML (see the [_Name_](https://www.w3.org/TR/REC-xml/#NT-NameStartChar) production in the XML grammar), with the restriction that a colon `:` must _not_ occur as the first nor the last character.
 For example, the following code is valid:

     div ąłę_źó:1-x = ''